Ryan5453/coursehero/readme.md

 ## What is this?

 This is an HTTP API that previously allowed you to download unblured CourseHero documents (up to 9 pages) for completely free.
-CourseHero has changed their method of previewing document, so this no longer works.
+CourseHero has changed their method of previewing documents, so this no longer works.
 I decided to open source this since it may be of some use to someone, someday.

 ## Credits